-I made a tier ranking for each ArgoCD setting
+I made a tier ranking for each ArgoCD setting.

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 This article isCyberAgent Group SRE Advent Calendar 2024This is the 9th day's article.

-Why Tier Rankings?
+Why Tier Ranking?

 Tier Ranking List